jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * Northern (City) changing to Jubilee at LBG in 26-28m at 30tph
 * Northern (City) changing to CR1 at MOG in 31-33m at 30tph (+5m)
 * BAL-VIC changing to CR2 at CLJ changing to CR1 at TCR in 34-38m at 12tph (+9m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Jubilee at WAT in 34-39m at 12tph (+10m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Jubilee at WAT in 34-39m at 12tph (+10m)

 ----